drgg62086/luna/README.md

-If this works  well, it may speed up the burning of UST and Luna, ... and maybe, this could even create a new mining model:"place to earn"?
+If this works  well, it may speed up the burning of UST and Luna, ... and maybe, this could even create a new mining model:"place" to earn?

 ------------------------------------------------------------------------------------------------------------------------------------------